SValentyn/Payment-Management-System/README.md

     `git clone https://github.com/SValentyn/Payment-Management-System.git`
 - Specify the correct path to the JDK home folder in the IDE.
 - Connect, configure and start your database server.
 - Import the database dump from the /resources/sql/dump.sql file (substituting your DB name).
-Optionally, execute trigger scripts.
 - Specify the correct database connection parameters in the /webapp/META-INF/context.xml file
 - Uncomment the block of code needed for your purposes in the /persistence/dao/impl/QueryExecutor.java file (contains the basic methods for working with the DB).
 - Run the project build command: `mvn clean package`